davidje13/lean-test/README.md

 	different computer on the same network (e.g. by specifying `0.0.0.0` to make it available over the network).

+- `--import-map` / environment `IMPORT_MAP=true`:<br>
+  Generates an [import map](https://github.com/WICG/import-maps) for `node_modules`
+	imports.
+This only takes effect if the tests are running in a browser.
+	This allows non-relative imports like `import foo from 'foo';`, which will be resolved by looking in `node_modules`, which means some projects can be tested without needing a compilation / transpilation stage.
+	Note that import maps are currently only supported by Chrome, but Firefox is also considering implementing them.

 - `--parallel-suites` / `--parallel` / `-p` / environment `PARALLEL_SUITES=true`:<br>
 	Runs test suites in parallel.
 This is generally recommended unless the code being tested may cause tests in different files to interfere with each other (e.g. uses